 Arugula Burrata Salad Recipe with Sweet Tomatoes

 Summer is all about eating simply and deliciously, and this Arugula Burrata Salad is just that!
 With simple ingredients like creamy burrata cheese and peppery arugula, this well-balanced salad is perfect for the summer heat.
-I love to serve this salad on a large platter at dinner parties or with grilled salmon as a main course on the weekends.
+I love to serve this salad on a large platter at dinner parties or as a main course with grilled salmon on the weekends.
 It’s the perfect salad to throw together in a pinch!

 If you like burrata, check out some of my other recipes like Burrata Bruschetta, Peach and Burrata Salad, or Burrata Caprese!
-They all pair well with cocktails like my Hugo Spritz, John Daly, or Aperol Spritz Pitcher!

 Ingredients